HariniVS/LogicPillars/architecture/pages/c4-component.md

 ![Interview Scheduling Components](../c4-interview-service-scheduling.png)

 - **Triggers from InterviewLogger** for new candidates or round progression initiate the scheduling workflow.
-- **Filter Interviewers by Skill and Experience** using the `Vector Store Retriever` to retrieve semantically matched profiles from the `Profile Vector DB`.
+- **Filter Interviewers by Skill and Experience** using the `Matching Profile Retriever` to retrieve semantically matched profiles from the `Profile Vector DB`.
-- **Feed Retrieved Interviewers to the RAG Prompt Builder**, which builds a prompt combining vector results and query context for the LLM.
+- **Feed Retrieved Interviewers to the RAG Template**, which builds a prompt combining vector results and query context for the LLM.
 - **Filter Interviewers by Availability** via the `Availability Finder` using data from `MyMindLeave` and `MindComputeScheduler`.
 - **Finalize Interviewer** through the `Match Maker`, considering availability, preferences, and capacity, assisted by the LLM.
 The Match Maker intelligently combines rule-based matching with an LLM fallback to select interviewers aligned with interviewee preferences and constraints.
-- **Update Interview State** using the `State Updater` to record the finalized interviewer selection and interview status.
+- **Update Interview State** using the `Event Producer` to record the finalized interviewer selection and interview status.

 ---